bringauto/etna/README.md

 There are multiple containers:

-- VerneMQ MQTT broker (bringauto/vernemq)
+- **VerneMQ MQTT broker** (bringauto/vernemq)
-- Virtual Vehicle - Mission module client implementation (it connects to Module Gateway and simulates a Mission module's autonomy device)
+- **Virtual Vehicle** - Mission module client implementation (it connects to Module Gateway and simulates a Mission module's autonomy device)
-- Virtual PLC - IO module client
+- **Virtual PLC** - IO module client
-- Module Gateway - cpp implementation of Module Gateway with Mission, IO and example module support
+- **Module Gateway** - cpp implementation of Module Gateway with Mission, IO and example module support
-- External server - server implementation with Mission, IO and example module support
+- **External Server** - server implementation with Mission, IO and example module support
-- HTTP API Server - tool for communication with final endpoint, used by mission module
+- **HTTP API Server** - tool for communication with final endpoint, used by mission module
-- Integration layer - a bridge between the HTTP API and the Fleet Management API
+- **Integration Layer** - a bridge between the HTTP API and the Fleet Management API
-- Fleet Management API - an API that handles creating orders for cars and displaying their state
+- **Fleet Management API** - an API that handles creating orders for cars and displaying their state
-- Virtual Fleet Management - application simulating Fleet Management.
+- **Virtual Fleet Management** - application simulating Fleet Management.
 It creates orders for cars.
-- PostgreSQL database - storage of the HTTP API keys and the messages sent via the API
+- **PostgreSQL Database** - storage of the HTTP API keys and the messages sent via the API
-- Mission Module Display Tool - a simple web server to display the positions of vehicles on a map
+- **Mission Module Display Tool** - a simple web server to display the positions of vehicles on a map
-- Log files initialization service - a Ubuntu based container which sets correct permissions for docker_volumes
+- **Log Files Initialization Service** - a Ubuntu based container which sets correct permissions for docker_volumes

 ## Container Repositories